 Handling security needs a healthy level of paranoia, and this is what this course provides: a strong emotional engagement by lots of hands-on labs and stories from real life, all to substantially improve code hygiene.
 Mistakes, consequences, and best practices are our blood, sweat and tears.

-All this is put in the context of C++, and extended by core programming issues, discussing security pitfalls of the programming language.
+All this is put in the context of C and C++, and extended by core programming issues, discussing security pitfalls of these languages.